"Fallout: New Vegas" Sniper Guide

-The All American, Marksman Carbine, Sniper Rifle, La Longue Carabine and the Anti-Materiel Rifle are our objectives in this Part 2.
-Fallout New Vegas Sniper Guide Part 2 as you can probably guess follows on directly from Fallout New Vegas Sniper Guide Part 1 and will take you from where we finished up in part 1, the Sniper's Nest, on a trek to Vault 34 where we will find 3 more of the Sniper Rifles available in Fallout New Vegas and then onwards to obtain the final two sniper rifles at Camp McCarran and Gun Runners.
+The Marksman Carbine, All-American, Sniper Rifle, La Longue Carabine and Anti-Materiel Rifle are our objectives in this article.
+We will go on a trek to Vault 34, where we will find three of the sniper rifles available in Fallout: New Vegas, and then onwards to obtain the final two sniper rifles at Camp McCarran and Gun Runners.

-So you're standing there at the Snipers Nest We have the Ratslayer, and we have just released the Gobi Campaign Scout Rifle from its imprisonment.
-Long range is now your friend and you should be able to deal with pretty much anything coming your way, at a distance.
-E-DE and its Enhanced Sensors is letting you know when enemies are letting you know where enemies are long before you can see them, and of course they are usually dead before they know where you are.
-Sniping in New Vegas is awesome, now we have some right rifles.
-There are more though, more Sniper rifles to find leading to more sniping fun, lets go get em.
+So, you're standing there at the Sniper's Nest.
+We have the Ratslayer, and we have just released the Gobi Campaign Scout Rifle from its imprisonment.
+Long-range is now your friend and you should be able to deal with pretty much anything coming your way—at a distance.
+E-DE and its Enhanced Sensors let you know when enemies are letting you know where enemies are long before you can see them, and of course, they are usually dead before they know where you are.
+Sniping in New Vegas is awesome . . . if you have the right rifles.
+So let's get em.

 If Merchants are selling Rad Away, BUY IT.